Visual Arts, Master of Fine Arts - MA

 - Graduate Record Exam scores are not required for Visual Arts applicants.
-For information on additional examinations required of some international applicants, please see the Test Requirements page on the divisional website.
+For information on additional examinations required of some international applicants, please see the Application Requirements page on the divisional website.
 The University GRE code is: 1832.

 - Candidate Statement: Instead of a personal statement, please include a one or two-page artist's statement illuminating your artistic practice by discussion of such questions as sources of influence, character of the inquiry, and some suggestion of future directions you wish to explore.

 - Transcripts: Official transcripts from all post-secondary educational institutions should be submitted with your application.
 Online Application Form

 Admissions decisions are emailed in early March.
 Direct all questions about your application directly to the admissions office.